Singularities of symmetric powers and irrationality of motivic zeta functions: Introduction

 Finally, in Section \ref{sec:applications}, we discuss a couple of applications of the results from Sections \ref{sec:singularities} and \ref{section:main}.
-We compute the image of $Z(B, t)$ in $(K_0(\cV_K)/(\LL))[[t]]$ for a Severi-Brauer variety $B$ (Proposition \ref{ratinoalinquotient}) and generalize a result of D. Litt ({\cite[Theorem~19]{Litt2}}) on stable birationality of symmetric powers (Proposition \ref{sym_are_not_stably_birational}).
-We also note that the positive answer to Question \ref{question}(a) implies that the motivic measure $\mu_1: K_0(\cV_K) \to \ZZ[M]$ is a homomorphism of $\lambda$-rings (Proposition \ref{hom_of_lambda}) which was already observed by Larsen and Lunts.
+We show that Theorem \ref{resolution} together with the result of J. Koll\'{a}r allows us to easily compute the image of $Z(B, t)$ in $(K_0(\cV_K)/(\LL))[[t]]$ for a Severi-Brauer variety $B$ (Proposition \ref{ratinoalinquotient}).
+We then explain that, if $X$ satisfies the assumptions of Theorem \ref{irrationality_result}, one can use the measures $\mu_k$ to detect which symmetric powers of $X$ are not stably birational to each other (Proposition \ref{sym_are_not_stably_birational}), which generalizes {\cite[Theorem~19]{Litt}}.
+We also note that a positive answer to Question \ref{question}(a) implies that the motivic measure $\mu_1: K_0(\cV_K) \to \ZZ[M]$ is a homomorphism of $\lambda$-rings (Proposition \ref{hom_of_lambda}), which was already observed by Larsen and Lunts.

 Let us also mention that, for the purposes of motivic integration, it is more natural to consider the localized ring $K_0(\cV_K)[1/\LL]$ instead of $K_0(\cV_K)$.
 Thus, one might ask when $Z(X, t)$ is rational as a formal power series over $K_0(\cV_K)[1/\LL]$.
-We do not investigate this question in this paper, although we expect that the rationality of $Z(X, t)$ over $K_0(\cV_K)[1/\LL]$ should also impose strong restrictions on the geometry of $X$.
+We do not investigate this interesting question in this paper, although we expect that the rationality of $Z(X, t)$ over $K_0(\cV_K)[1/\LL]$ should also impose strong restrictions on the geometry of $X$.

 \textbf{Acknowledgements.} I am deeply grateful to Valery Lunts for a lot of fruitful discussions and valuable suggestions.
 I would also like to thank Michal Larsen for several helpful conversations and pieces of advice, and Sándor Kovács and Evgeny Shinder for answering my questions.